 Children and dogs/pets are welcome and a cot and spare folding bed are available.

-Perfect cottage.
+Perfect bed and breakfast accommodation.
 Very comfortable and well equipped.
 Need to come again.

 Mr. & Mrs. P. Wales.
 January 2018.

 Still so delightful - back in September again.

 Mr. & Mrs. G. Alice and Sam.
 March 2018.